lab11/signpost/README.md

 ### History

+- **April 2018**: We are presenting the signpost paper and an associated demo at IPSN 2018 in Porto, Portugal.
+- **February 2018**: The [signpost paper](https://arxiv.org/pdf/1802.07805.pdf) is released on the arXiv.
+- **January 2018**: Signpost accepted to IPSN 2018!
 - **November 2017**: Signpost demo at Sensys 2017!
 - **Fall 2017**: 20 Signposts were built and deployed for the TerraSwarm Annual Review!
 5 of these are still deployed on UC Berkeley's campus, and we are awaiting approval to deploy the remaining 15 signposts.
 We successfully